 The Jews that were scattered abroad whom James was speaking to were part of the church as Acts 8 shows (see also James 5:14).
 These Jews were Jews who were saved from hell the same way as everyone else in the church has been saved from hell, by grace through faith!
 The Bible is clear, there is no difference between the Jew and the Greek (Romans 3), all are sinners, all must be saved by the grace of God through faith in the fact that Jesus Christ died for our sins, was buried, and rose from the grave.
 For there is no difference between the Jew and the Greek for the same Lord is rich unto all that call upon him.
 Thus, James cannot be teaching something contrary to the gospel of the grace of God.
 Otherwise, there would be contradictions in the Bible (which we know there is not) or James would have to be considered accursed (Galatians 1:6-9).

 Furthermore, just because James wrote to a certain group of people, Jews that lived during the first century, that does not mean we are not to apply it to our lives.
 Otherwise, if we use the reasoning that we should not apply a book doctrinally to our lives if it is not written to us directly, then we would not apply to our lives most of the Bible.
-E.g., we would not apply any of 2 Corinthians, Galatians, Philippians, Colossians, 1 and 2 Thessalonians, 1 and 2 Timothy, Titus, Philemon, Hebrews, James, 1 Peter; 2 and 3 John etc. to our lives for none of them were written directly to the church but rather to specific groups of people or individuals.
-Thus if we go by that reasoning we would have a very small portion to apply to our lives.
-Moreover, that would be heresy, for the Bible is clear “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:”
+E.g., we would not apply any of 2 Corinthians, Galatians, Philippians, Colossians, 1 and 2 Thessalonians, 1 and 2 Timothy, Titus, Philemon, Hebrews, James, 1 Peter; 2 and 3 John etc. to our lives, for none of them were written directly to us but rather to specific groups of people or individuals.
+That would be wrong, for the Bible is clear ‘All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:’

 So, yes!
 We are to apply the book of James to our lives.
 It is for us doctrinally and practically.
 It does not contradict Paul’s writings but rather compliments them!